Does Chamomile Tea Have Caffeine

 Immune System Boost

-Regular consumption of chamomile tea might strengthen your immune system, potentially warding off colds and infections.
+Regular consumption of chamomile tea might strengthen your immune system, warding off colds and infections.

 Eases Menstrual Pain

-For many women, chamomile tea is a go-to remedy during menstrual cycles due to its:
+For many women, chamomile tea is a go-to remedy during menstrual cycles because of its:

 • Muscle-relaxant properties: Helps alleviate cramps.